orionnelson/tensor-jukebox/README.md

 # tensor-jukebox
-A Jukebox that guesses the music you might want to play based on age and speech accent.
+A Jukebox that guesses the music you might want to play based on age and accent.